Life Unexpected: Plot

 At various times Baze incurs Cate's wrath by sleeping with Cate's younger sister, Lux's Aunt Abby, a neurotic therapist and yoga practitioner.
 Baze also sleeps with Ryan's sister Paige after a drunk incident in season two.

-Lux meets a young man, Eric Daniels, at Baze's bar; after she goes on a date with him she discovers that he is her new teacher.
-The second season deals with this affair, which ends when Eric leaves town when Cate and Baze threaten to call the police if he doesn't resign his job and leave Portland; Cate and Ryan's new marriage and attempts to conceive; and Baze's relationship with coworker Emma Bradshaw who has a son, Sam.
-Later Tasha becomes more a part of the family's life after she strikes out on her own.
+Lux meets a young man, Eric Daniels, at Baze's bar.
+After she goes on a date with him she discovers that he is her new teacher.
+The second season deals with this affair, which ends when Eric leaves town when Cate and Baze threaten to call the police if he doesn't resign his job and leave Portland.
+Cate and Ryan's are now married and attempts to conceive.
+Baze deals with feelings for his coworker Emma.
+Tasha becomes more a part of the family's life after she strikes out on her own.
 Bug and Gavin disappear, Bug having left town after Lux rejected his marriage proposal.

-Cate miscarried her child with Ryan because of a condition she developed after having Lux.
-Lux being the only child she would ever have created a stronger bond between mother and daughter, and Lux finally realizes that she has a real mom who loves her and won't let anything or anyone harm her.
+Cate miscarries her child with Ryan because of a condition she developed after having Lux.
+Lux being the only child she will have, strengthens their relationship and Lux embraces that she has a real mom who loves her.
 After nearly giving in to desire, Baze breaks up with Emma after learning from Lux that Emma had had an affair with his dad.
 It didn't happen when Baze was going out with her, but it meant his dad cheating on his mother, and he decided that he could never be with Emma without thinking of his father.

 The show then fast-forwards two years to Lux delivering the commencement speech at her graduation.
-It is revealed that Ryan and Julia are together and have a young son from their affair, and that Baze and Cate are finally together as a couple.
+It is revealed that Ryan and Julia are together and have a young son from their affair, and that Baze and Cate are together as a couple.
 Math and Alice are married and expecting.
-Jones also kisses Lux, revealing that they end up together, and Tasha is seen happy for them.
+Jones kisses Lux, indicating that they end up together.
+Tasha is seen happy for them.
 At the end, the family and friends take a photo together.